Skip to main content

 • Read the encoded format including descriptions of the data variables/content

-• Understand data lineage, such as how it was created
+• Understand data lineage pertaining to how it was created

 • Characterize data quality to assess its usability